discord-net/Discord.Net/docs/guides/commands/commands.md

 ## Setup

-To use Commands, you must create a [Commands Service] and a Command Handler.
+To use Commands, you must create a [Command Service] and a Command Handler.

 Included below is a very barebone Command Handler.
 You can extend your